apostrophecms/apostrophe/README.md

 "What does `slug` mean?"
 Each area needs a unique "slug" to distinguish it from other editable content areas on your site.
 Many sites have slugs named `header`, `footer`, `sidebar` and the like.

 "Where does `items` come from?"
 Good question.
 You are responsible for fetching the content as part of the Express route code that renders your template.
 You do this with Apostrophe's `getArea` and `getPage` methods.
+[Note: if you just want a tree of editable pages, use the apostrophe-pages module to do most of this work.](http://github.com/punkave/apostrophe-pages)

 Naturally `getArea` is asynchronous: